-A couple of years ago as I was observing a student teacher, the often-shared thought that “the school classroom is the only place that hasn’t changed in the past fifty years” came to my mind.
+A couple of years ago as I was conducting a student teaching observation, the often-shared thought that “the school classroom is the only place that hasn’t changed in the past fifty years” came to my mind.
 I have always disagreed with that statement.

-It’s always the same routine: the university supervisor shows up, watches the student teacher teach, takes notes, completes an evaluation form, and has a brief conference with the student teacher.
+Student teaching observations always follow the same routine: the university supervisor shows up, watches the student teacher teach, takes notes, completes an evaluation form, and has a brief conference with the student teacher.
 This is what I was doing at the time too.
 I rationalized that I always involved my student teachers by starting with questions like “What went well?” and “What would you do differently?”
 But this process still seemed like something I was doing to them and not so much with them.

 I started to wonder if there might be better ways to conduct student teaching observations.

 The Key to Better Supervision